slowbreathing/slowbreathing.github.io/_posts/2019-05-01-softmax-and-its-gradient.md

 {% endhighlight %}
 Above is a [softmaxtest][softmaxtest] implementation.

 The softmax function is very similar to the Logistic regression cost function.
-The only difference being that the sigmoid makes the output binary interpretable whereas, softmax's output can be interpreted as a multiway shootout.
-With the the above two rows individually summing up to one.
+The only difference being that the sigmoid makes the output binary interpretable whereas, softmax’s output can be interpreted as a multiway shootout.
+With the above two rows individually summing up to one.

 ### Softmax Derivative
 Before diving into computing the derivative of softmax, let's start with some preliminaries from vector calculus.